DarkGhostHunter/Laralocker/README.md

 3) Then implement the `startFrom()` and `next($slot)` methods.

-The fourth steps depends on your Laravel version.
+The fourth step depends on your Laravel version.

 ### For Laravel 6.0